The Complete Guide to Choosing and Using a Password Manager Safely

 📌 Introduction

-Managing passwords manually is no longer safe or practical.
 A password manager helps you generate, store, and protect strong passwords while keeping your accounts secure.
-This complete guide explains how to choose and use one safely.
+In this complete guide, you’ll learn how to choose the right password manager and use it safely to protect your digital life.

 📌 Content